PolkachuIntern/aptos-operator/node_migration.md

 # Polkachu's notes on Aptos validator migration

 Aptos validators run a validator node (thereafter `validator`) and a validator fullnode (thereafter `vnf`).
-At times, we need to migrate the validator.
+At times, we need to migrate validator or vfn.

 ## Our practice in key/config file management